Index to all pages:

 Stage 4 may be declared if the total supply of water from the Edwards Aquifer and other sources is insufficient to meet customer demand, even while complying with lesser restriction stages.
 Stage 4 restrictions may be declared at the discretion of the City Manager upon completion of a 30-day monitoring period following Stage 3 declaration.

-• For Stage 4, Stage 3 landscape irrigation restrictions remain in effect.
+• At this stage, Stage 3 landscape irrigation restrictions remain in effect.

 • Additional restrictions on water use may be established at the discretion of the City Council.